 Longlines are weighted to get baited hooks rapidly out of the range of feeding seabirds.
 Line weighting is a primary mitigation measure and a key component in all successful reductions in seabird bycatch in pelagic longline fisheries.
 Line weighting should be used in conjunction with streamer lines and night-setting.

 Deep setting is a longline fishing technique where hooks are set below a critical depth, out of range of most bycatch species, but within the range that target species are usually captured.
-In early trials at sea, deep setting was shown to decrease bycatch of sea turtles, however, subsequent research has challenged these findings.
-Deep-set buoy gear has been trialed recently in a US swordfish fishery.
+Deep setting has been shown to decrease bycatch of sea turtles.

 Seabirds are attracted to fishing vessels to feed on processing waste and discarded fish.
 Discharging offal on the opposite side to the hauling hatch helps to divert their attention away from the area where hooks return to the surface.